abrahamhunt/SwiftEnums/README.md

 Refactoring of the project will be held on other branches

-Making an A line
+A line is different

-Making a B line
+Making a B line a little bit longer